 There’s no secret guidebook or hidden formula to perfecting the art of physical contact in the NHL.

-Fisher, now a bona-fide second-line centre behind Jason Spezza, collected 23 goals, 47 points and a team-leading 234 hits while earning a career-high 19:45 of ice time per game last season.
+Fisher, now a bona-fide second-line center behind Jason Spezza, collected 23 goals, 47 points and a team-leading 234 hits while earning a career-high 19:45 of ice time per game last season.

 The 6-foot-1, 213-pound pivot ranked fourth among elite hitters in the Eastern Conference in 2007-08.
 Here’s a look at the top 10 body crunchers within the conference last season:

-3-Brooks Orpik, Pittsburgh -- Orpik (6-2, 219) was sixth in the league with 239 hits through 78 games, but was a beast during the Stanley Cup Playoffs.
-In 20 playoff games, the rugged defenceman finished with a league-leading 102 hits (5.1 per game), including 40 in his team’s six-game elimination by the Red Wings in the Cup final.
-He also led his team with 61 blocked shots in the post-season.
-Orpik, who blocked 125 shots during the regular season, bolstered a Pittsburgh defence that yielded 2.58 goals per game.
+3-Brooks Orpik, Pittsburgh -- Orpik (6-2, 219) was sixth in the League with 239 hits through 78 games, but was a beast during the Stanley Cup Playoffs.
+In 20 playoff games, the rugged defenseman finished with a League-leading 102 hits (5.1 per game), including 40 in his team’s six-game elimination by the Red Wings in the Cup Final.
+He also led his team with 61 blocked shots in the postseason.
+Orpik, who blocked 125 shots during the regular season, bolstered a Pittsburgh defense that yielded 2.58 goals per game.
 He signed a six-year contract with the Penguins over the summer.

 “When you’re playing a lot of minutes against the top lines, it’s tough to remain physical all the time so you try to be more positional,” Fisher said.
 “Sometimes when I go on a little scoring streak, I do actually feel as though I haven’t been physical enough, but you have to conserve your energy because the physical side of the game takes so much out of your body.
 It’s a matter of being smart, not overdoing it and learning to pick your spots.”

 6-Alex Ovechkin, Washington – “Alexander the Great” makes yet another list – what a shock.
-In addition to being involved in 47.1 per cent of his team’s total offence and 27.3 per cent of his team’s total goal production in 2007-08, Ovie also led his club with 220 hits in 82 games.
+In addition to being involved in 47.1 percent of his team’s total offense and 27.3 percent of his team’s total goal production in 2007-08, Ovie also led his club with 220 hits in 82 games.
 He finished second with 68 takeaways and also chipped in with 44 blocked shots.
-And, oh yes, he led the league with 32 multi-point games and 75 even-strength points (43 goals).
+And, oh yes, he led the League with 32 multi-point games and 75 even-strength points (43 goals).
 All part in a day’s work for last year’s Hart Trophy winner as the NHL’s most valuable player.

-7-Fedor Tyutin, Columbus -- The Russian defenceman, who was traded by the Rangers along with Christian Backman to the Blue Jackets for Nikolai Zherdev and Dan Fritsche over the summer, was becoming a hip-checking fanatic last season.
-The 6-2, 210-pound Tyutin finished 11th in the league with 218 hits in 82 games with the Rangers last season and will likely see plenty of time as a top four defenceman for Columbus coach Ken Hitchcock.
+7-Fedor Tyutin, Columbus -- The Russian defenseman, who was traded by the Rangers along with Christian Backman to the Blue Jackets for Nikolai Zherdev and Dan Fritsche over the summer, was becoming a hip-checking fanatic last season.
+The 6-2, 210-pound Tyutin finished 11th in the League with 218 hits in 82 games with the Rangers last season and will likely see plenty of time as a top four defenseman for Columbus coach Ken Hitchcock.
 He has 66 points in 250 career NHL games.

 9-Paul Gaustad, Buffalo -- Known for his gritty play, Gaustad is a fan favorite in Buffalo because he’s fearless and productive.
-He posted a career-high 10 goals and 36 points in 2007-08, working mainly on the third and fourth lines, and was re-signed by the Sabres to a four-year deal on the eve of free agency this summer.
-The four-season performer averaged just over 17 minutes of ice time each game, including power play and penalty-killing minutes, and finished 13th in the league with 199 hits in 82 games.
-The 6-4, 222-pound centre, who also sported a 54.9 face-off winning percentage, is usually parked in front of the net, seeking an opportunity for a deflection.
+He posted a career high 10 goals and 36 points in 2007-08, working mainly on the third and fourth lines, and was re-signed by the Sabres to a four-year deal on the eve of free agency this summer.
+The four-season performer averaged just over 17 minutes of ice time each game, including power-play and penalty-killing minutes, and finished 13th in the League with 199 hits in 82 games.
+The 6-4, 222-pound center, who also sported a 54.9 face-off winning percentage, is usually parked in front of the net, seeking an opportunity for a deflection.